chinchifou/Scrabble2/README.txt

 LAUNCH THE GAME

 On Windows :
-In "...\Scrabble2\sources\" double-click on "launcher.bat" or "main.py".
-The effect is the same.
+The easiest way is to double-click on 'launcher.bat'.

+Tip :
-You can create a windows shortcut to an of these files.
+You can create a desktop shortcut for this file.
 You can freely use the icon provided in "...\Scrabble2\assets\icon\" to custom this link.

+On Linux :
+Launch 'main.py' located in the '/sources/' folder

 HOW TO PLAY